Skip to content

 ComponentPurpose

-crates/common/src/integrations/registry.rsDefines the IntegrationProxy, IntegrationAttributeRewriter, and IntegrationScriptRewriter traits and hosts the IntegrationRegistry, which drives proxy routing and HTML/text rewrites.
+crates/trusted-server-core/src/integrations/registry.rsDefines the IntegrationProxy, IntegrationAttributeRewriter, IntegrationScriptRewriter, and IntegrationHeadInjector traits and hosts the IntegrationRegistry, which drives proxy routing, HTML/text rewrites, and head injection.

-Fastly entrypoint (crates/fastly/src/main.rs)Instantiates the registry once per request, routes /integrations/<id>/… requests to the appropriate proxy, and passes the registry to the publisher origin proxy so HTML rewriting remains integration-aware.
+Fastly entrypoint (crates/trusted-server-adapter-fastly/src/main.rs)Instantiates the registry once per request, routes /integrations/<id>/… requests to the appropriate proxy, and passes the registry to the publisher origin proxy so HTML rewriting remains integration-aware.

 html_processor.rsApplies first-party URL rewrites, injects the Trusted Server JS shim, and lets integrations override attribute values (for example to swap script URLs).